abw-rapid/create_or_update_rapidapi_listing/README.md

 ### Limitations

 - You can only use this Action with APIs you own, either through personal or team crdentials.
-- There is no support for `on-behalf-of` or `x-rapidapi-identity-key` yet.
-- There is no check to verify whether the `owner_id` and the `x-rapidapi-key` belong together
+- There is no check to verify whether the `owner_id`, `x-rapidapi-identity-key` and the `x-rapidapi-key` belong together.
+- There is no check whether an `x-rapidapi-identity-key` is required (in other words: whether or not the `x-rapidapi-key` belongs to a team).
+- There is no support for `on-behalf-of`.